rentruewang/snippets/README.md

 # Snippets

-Snippets is a repository that stores snippets from languages I want to work on.
+_Snippets is a repository that stores snippets from languages I want to work on, as well as some theories / thoughts that I have on the same topic._

 [![Code Formatted](https://github.com/rentruewang/snippets/actions/workflows/format.yaml/badge.svg)](https://github.com/rentruewang/snippets/actions/workflows/format.yaml)